KxSystems/embedPy/README.md

 ```

-### Calling Python functions or instantiating classes from q
+### Python functions

 Python allows for calling functions with a mixture of positional and keyword arguments.
-It also supports default arguments such that functions may be called with fewer arguments than are specified in the function signature, provided defaults are specified in the function signature.
+It also supports default arguments, so functions may be called with fewer arguments than are specified in the signature.
 The same behaviour is available for class instantiation through the `__init__` method of classes.

 Both variadic and keyword arguments are available through the function interface.
-The functions in the table below will produce q functions which can be called with a variable number of positional and keyword arguments.

-There are three ways of creating variadic q functions from Python callables, and for each of these a function returning either q data or Python data can be created.
+There are three ways of creating variadic q functions from Python callables, and for each of these a function returning either q data or Python data can be specified

 ||returning q|returning Python|
 |:---|:---|:---|